 C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date: Must reply by May 1 or within 2 weeks if notified thereafter

-Other:

-Deadline for housing deposit (MMDD): 0501

-Amount of housing deposit: \$100

-Refundable if student does not enroll?

-Yes, in full Yes, in part

-X No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No

-If yes, maximum period of postponement:

-C

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time time, first-year (freshman) students one year or more before high school graduation?
-Yes No , firsttime, first year (resimilar) statems one year of more before high school graduation.

-C20.
-Common Application: Will you accept the Common Application distributed by the National Association of

-Secondary School Principals if submitted?

-Is your college a member of the Common Application Group?

-as your consign management of the Common of Property of the Common of th

-Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to app olv and

-be notified of an admission decision well in advance of the regular notification date and that asks students to com

-attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date

-First or only early decision plan notification date

-Other early decision plan closing date Other early decision plan notification date

-For the Fall 2005 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decisio in advance of the regular notification date but do not have to commit to attending your college? n well

-∑ Yes □ No

-If "yes," please complete the following:

-Early action closing date November 1

-Early action notification date December 15

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within 2 weeks if notified thereafter Other: Deadline for housing deposit (MMDD):05/01 Amount of housing deposit:\$100 Refundable if student does not enroll?
+Yes, in full Yes, in partx No C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No If yes, maximum period of postponement: one year C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ☐ Yes ☐ No C20.
+Common Application: Question removed from CDS.
+Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes ☐ No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2006 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date Early action notification date November 1 December 15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes No